qm-org/qualitymuncher/README.md

 # Current New Features

  - fallback for updating
+ - better comments in code

 # Planned

  - information/credits/disclaimers etc page in the menu or maybe extras
- - more comments on code (maybe needed? idk how complex this seems to someone who didn't write it)
  - sort the functions better (very disorganized)
  - ???